 Sensing measurement session

+General (# 2241)

 Sensing measurement session is an agreement between a sensing initiator and a sensing responder on operational parameters associated with sensing measurement exchanges of a given Measurement Session ID.

 A sensing initiator shall transmit a Sensing Measurement Request frame to a sensing responder with which it intends to establish a sensing measurement session.
 A sensing initiator shall not attempt to establish sensing measurement sessions more than the value of the Max Number of Supported Sessions field(#1010) in the last Sensing Capabilities element received from the sensing responder(#1009, #1534, #1996, #2239).